ElliotKillick/qvm-create-windows-qube/README.md

 - [ ] Automatically select which answer file to use based on Windows ISO characteristics gathered from the wiminfo command (Currently a WIP; see branch)
     - Works just like DISM on Windows
 - [x] Follow [this](https://www.whonix.org/wiki/Other_Operating_Systems) Whonix documentation to make Windows-Whonix-Workstation
-- [ ] Add functionality for `create-media.sh` to add MSUs (Microsoft Update standalone packages) to be installed during Windows PE pass ("Installing updates...") of Windows Setup for patching critical issues
+- [ ] Add functionality for `create-media.sh` to add MSUs (Microsoft Update standalone packages) to be installed during the Windows PE pass ("Installing updates...") of Windows setup
     - We could fix currently not working QWT installation for old Windows 7 SP1 and Windows Server 2008 R2 ISOs using [KB4474419](https://github.com/QubesOS/qubes-issues/issues/3585#issuecomment-521280301) to add SHA-256 support
     - Allows us to get rid of `allow-drivers.vbs` hack by fixing SHA-256 automatic driver installation bug
+        - The other option is to have Xen sign their drivers with SHA-1 as well, which other driver vendors seem to do, but is not ideal from a security standpoint
+    - Patch a couple Windows security bugs?
         - Patch BlueKeep for Windows 7 out-of-the-box
         - Windows Server 2008 R2 base ISO is also vulnerable to ETERNALBLUE and BlueKeep out-of-the-box
+        - Probably not worth getting into that, users should just update the VM upon making it
 - [ ] Headless mode

 ## End Goal